alexisyanez/mini-app-defindex/README.md

     * Or download from [ngrok.com](https://ngrok.com/).

+    * Sign up in [ngrok.com](https://ngrok.com/) to get a free plan to be able to execute and expose the backend.

 * **DeFindex Smart Contracts Deployed on Soroban Testnet**: You **must** have your DeFindex contracts deployed to the Soroban Testnet.
 Obtain the **Contract ID** of your deployed DeFindex vault contract.

 * **Testnet Stellar Account with XLM**: You'll need a Stellar Testnet account with some XLM to fund new wallets created by the app or to use an existing one.
 You can get XLM from the [Stellar Friendbot](https://www.google.com/search?q=https://friendbot.stellar.org/).